Bahadur Shah of Gujarat: Deccan campaign

-Between 1526 and 1530, certain Turks under one Mústafa came to Gujarát, traders according to one account according to another part of a Turkish fleet expected to act against the Portuguese.
-Diu was assigned them as a place of residence and the command of the island was granted to Malik Túghán, son of Malik Ayyáz, the former governor.
+Between 1526 and 1530, certain Turks under one Mustafa came to Gujarat, traders according to one account according to another part of a Turkish fleet expected to act against the Portuguese.
+Diu was assigned them as a place of residence and the command of the island was granted to Malik Túghan, son of Malik Ayyaz, the former governor.

-Bahadur Shah had sent a delegation headed by ‘Abd al-‘Aziz Asaf Khan to Ottoman Empire in 1530s.
+Bahadur Shah had sent a delegation headed by 'Abd al-'Aziz Asaf Khan to Ottoman Empire in 1530s.

-In 1530 the king marched to Nágor, and gave an audience both to Prithviraj of Dungarpur and to the ambassadors from Rána Ratansi of Chittor.
-The Rána's ambassadors complained of encroachments on Chittor by Mahmúd Shah II of Malwa Sultanate.
-Mahmúd promised to appear before Bahádur to explain the alleged encroachments.
-Bahádur waited.
-At last, as Mahmúd failed to attend, Bahádur said he would go and meet Mahmúd.
-He invested Mándu and received with favour certain deserters from Mahmúd's army.
-The fortress at Mandu fell and Sultán Mahmúd and his seven sons were captured without any resistance on 28 March 1531.
+In 1530 the king marched to Nagor, and gave an audience both to Prithviraj of Dungarpur and to the ambassadors from Rana Ratan Singh II of Chittor.
+The Rana's ambassadors complained of encroachments on Chittor by Mahmúd Shah II of Malwa Sultanate.
+Mahmúd promised to appear before Bahadur to explain the alleged encroachments.
+Bahadur waited.
+At last, as Mahmúd failed to attend, Bahadur said he would go and meet Mahmúd.
+He invested Mandu and received with favour certain deserters from Mahmúd's army.
+The fortress at Mandu fell and Sultan Mahmúd and his seven sons were captured without any resistance on 28 March 1531.
 Malwa was annexed into Bahadur's kingdom.

-After passing the rainy season at Mándu, Bahádur Sháh went to Burhánpur to visit his nephew Mirán Muhammad Sháh.
-At Burhánpur, Bahádur under the influence of the great priest-statesman Sháh Táhir, was reconciled with Burhán Nizám Shah I gave him the royal canopy he had taken from Málwa.
-Bahádur offered Sháh Táhir the post of minister.
-Sháh Táhir declined saying he must make a pilgrimage to Mecca.
-He retired to Ahmednagar and there converted Burhán Nizám Sháh to the Shia Islam.
+After passing the rainy season at Mandu, Bahadur Shah went to Burhanpur to visit his nephew Miran Muhammad Shah.
+At Burhanpur, Bahadur under the influence of the great priest-statesman Shah Tahir, was reconciled with Burhan Nizam Shah I gave him the royal canopy he had taken from Malwa.
+Bahadur offered Shah Tahir the post of minister.
+Shah Tahir declined saying he must make a pilgrimage to Mecca.
+He retired to Ahmednagar and there converted Burhan Nizam Shah to the Shia Islam.

-In the same year, hearing that Mánsingji, Rája of Halvad, had killed the commandant of Dasada, Bahádur despatched Khán Khánán against him.
-Viramgam and Mándal were taken over from the Jhála chieftains, and ever after formed part of the crown dominions.
+In the same year, hearing that Mansingji, Raja of Halvad, had killed the commandant of Dasada, Bahadur despatched Khan Khanan against him.
+Viramgam and Mandal were taken over from the Jhala chieftains, and ever after formed part of the crown dominions.